Updated October 15, 2024

 Primarily Instructional refers to an occupational category used to classify persons whose specific assignments customarily are made for the purpose of providing instruction or teaching.
 Regardless of title, academic rank, or tenure status, these employees formally spend the majority of their time providing instruction or teaching.

-Instructional/Research/Public Service refers to an occupational category used to classify persons for whom it is not possible to differentiate between instruction or teaching, research, and public service because each of these functions is an integral component of his/her regular assignment.
+Instructional/Research/Public Service is more fully described as "Instruction Combined with Research and/or Public Service" and refers to an occupational category used to classify persons for whom it is not possible to differentiate between instruction or teaching, research, and public service because each of these functions is an integral component of his/her regular assignment.
 Regardless of title, academic rank, or tenure status, these employees spend the majority of their time providing instruction, research, and/or public service.

 What does "Contributed Service Personnel" indicate?